michaelcullum/phpbb-vagrant/README.md

 just use `composer`, it updates on every provision.

 Feel free to adapt .bashrc in this repo with your aliases etc.

+Use `scripts/customize.sh` if you want to run any other shell commands, change the default php version from PHP 7 or set it to recompile php7 from source on `vagrant provision`.

 phpBB will be accessible from your localmachine at localhost:8000